marcozabo/gulp-zabcache/README.md

 Type: `String`

 Adds the relative path to the file to be caches with hash working as previous.

+#### options.addpkgversion
+Type: `boolean`

+Adds the name and version of your project, taken from your package.json

 #### options.filename
 Type: `String`